 I'm a software consultant with a focus on UX design.
 I also do web development and work on various software design and development related tasks.
 My education is in human-technology interaction.
 This project is an attempt to improve personal note taking activities and explore opportunities on fine-tuning the intricate process of capturing and managing my own notes and todos.

 Different methods exists to organize thoughts, work notes, and tasks, both digital and analog.
-The system I currently have in place is effective.
+The system I in place is effective.
 Notes are saved on a synced cloud file system, named by date and time.
 The data consists of a mix of scanned paper notebooks, images, and markdown files.
 This setup provides flexibility and portability, without being tied to any specific service provider or data format.
 Any file format can be used and saved to the synced file system for easy access.
 The overall organization is well managed.

 In both work and home life, there is a lot to remember and keep track of.
 Different conventions, platforms, and applications are dealt with daily.
 Organizing all this digital information is challenging, as it is scattered across various locations and formats.